Connect with others who understand.

 5. Macular Pucker

-Macular pucker is a rare eye condition that causes bulges, creases, or wrinkles on your macula.
-Aging is the most common risk factor for the condition, as the vitreous or gel-like substance in your eyes shrinks.
+A rare eye condition called macular pucker causes bulges, creases, or wrinkles on the macula.
+The most common risk factor is aging, as the vitreous or gel-like substance in the eyes shrinks.
 If it gets stuck on the macula, scar tissue forms and makes the macula pucker.
-When your macula isn’t lying flat against your eye, you’ll have wavy, blurry, or dull vision.
+If your macula isn’t flat against your eye, you’ll have wavy, blurry, or dull vision.
 This unevenness leaves space underneath the macula for fluid to collect, leading to macular edema.

 6. Inflammation of the Eye

-Uveitis is an inflammatory eye condition that causes inflammation of the uvea — the middle layer of the eye (including the iris and the layer just under the retina).
-In intermediate uveitis, your immune system attacks your eyes and damages your retina’s blood vessels.
+Uveitis causes inflammation of the uvea — the eye’s middle layer (including the iris and the layer just under the retina).
+In intermediate uveitis, the immune system attacks the eyes and damages the retina’s blood vessels.
 If it’s left untreated, uveitis can eventually lead to macular edema and vision loss.
-Symptoms of uveitis include red, painful eyes, floaters (dark spots in your vision), and sensitivity to light.
+Symptoms of uveitis include red, painful eyes, as well as floaters (dark spots in your vision) and sensitivity to light.

 7. Eye Tumors